 - If you booked your airfare through a travel agent you should contact them to help you cancel or change your flight.

-If you have a Disneyland Paris Annual Pass, your expiration date will be extended out by the number of days the parks are closed for.
-For example, if Disneyland Paris is closed for 30 days total, your annual pass will get an additional 30 days added on to it.
+If you have a Disneyland Paris Annual Pass, your expiration date has been extended out by the number of days the parks were closed for.
+Since Disneyland Paris was closed for 123 days total, your annual pass will get an additional 123 days added on to it.

 There is no need to do anything, the system will automatically update the expiration date of your annual pass.
 The date on your physical card will not change but it will change in the system.